The Project

 Megan J. Davies – Curator’s Notes

-This project is profoundly personal and deeply political for me.
+This project is intensely personal and deeply political for me.
 It brings together knowledges and insights from decades of research on aging and work providing waged and family eldercare.
+I used the tools of an oral historian alongside practices developed with academic and community partners at Madness Canada/ Folie Canada that value voice, emergent design and art-making.
+A 2019 visit to the Hiroshima Peace Memorial Museum demonstrated how objects could convey personal tragedy, prompting collective reflection and political action.

 Megan J. Davies is a historian of health with a regional focus on BC.
 She currently works on old age, madness, and everyday medicine.
 As part of the MadnessCanada.com community, Megan has participated in a number of academic-community collaborations, most notably the 2013 documentary, The Inmates Are Running the Asylum.
 In January 2022, with the support of a Shadbolt Fellowship, Megan launched COVID in the House of Old, a public exhibit, website and podcast.